 Taking place in the Lloyd & Mimy Hodgkinson Computer Lab, the workshop will provide a basic pathway for translating an image or repeat pattern, reducing colours, loading weave notations as pattern fills and finalising files.
 It will concentrate on the steps needed to manipulate a photographic image to produce a monochromatic woven file with satin and sateen structures allocated to monochromatic scale.

-The registration deadline for this course is Monday, November 4, at noon.
-Before accessing the TC2 Jacquard Loom, participants must complement this course with 201: Introduction to the TC2 Jacquard Loom and Loom Control Software, happening on December 6.
+The registration deadline for this course is Monday, January 11, at noon.
+Before accessing the TC2 Jacquard Loom, participants must complement this course with 201: Introduction to the TC2 Jacquard Loom and Loom Control Software.